 - He seems to admire the Justice League overall, what with his batarang replica, Batman action figure, Aquaman sweatshirt and Wonder Woman t-shirt.

 - Knight of Cerebus: Inverted.
-His Game of Thrones line pivots from what was going to look like a grimdark tone to the big red cheesefest on.
+His Game of Thrones line pivots from what was going to look like a grimdark tone to a big red cheesefest.

 - The Lancer: The sibling Billy is closest with, but also the one he argues with the most.
 Freddy is genre savvy with no powers, where Billy is powerful but directionless.

-- Like an Old Married Couple: How Mary describes him and Billy when they argue.
+- Like an Old Married Couple: Mary describes him and Billy arguing as a sign of them growing closer, like brothers.

 - Secretly Selfish: During Billy and Freddie's fight, Freddie calls out Billy for letting his powers go to his head while Billy in turn calls out Freddie for trying to use his association to his powers to get popular with his classmates.